The following items may be brought into the country duty free

 - Personal effects of the tourist.

-- One TV, one color pocket TV (maximum 16 cm screen), one TV-tape-radio combination, one video recording camera and 5 video cassettes (blank); 5 records, 5 tape cassettes or compact discs.
+- One black and white TV, one color TV (maximum 55 cm screen, one color pocket TV (maximum 16 cm screen), one TV-tape-radio combination, one video recording camera and 5 video cassettes (blank); 5 records, 5 tape cassettes or compact discs.

 - One video player, cine-projector (8 mm) and 10 rolls of film (blank), one slide projector.

-- One pocket computer (maximum main memory capacity Ram 128k.
+- One pocket computer (maximum main memory capacity Ram 128MB.
 Byte), electronic playing devices (without cassette - keyboard).

-- One transistor radio and portable radio-tape player (its specification to be determined by the Ministry of Finance and Customs), one Walkman or pocket tape recorder, one portable compact disc player.
+- One portable radio and portable radio-tape player (its specification to be determined by the Ministry of Finance and Customs), one Walkman or pocket tape recorder, one portable compact disc player.

 - Binoculars (one pair, except night binoculars)

-- Harmonica, mandolin, flageolet, flute, guitar, and accordion (only one of each type, maximum 3 musical instruments).
+- Harmonica, mandolin, flageolet, flute, guitar, and accordion (only one of each type, at a maximum total of 3 musical instruments).

 - Personal sports equipment.